 10.)
 How often would you travel back home during your studies?

-If you truly love your country and your family, then there is a high chance that you would travel back home at least once, economic migrants often never consider traveling back home, though it is not all applicants that are economic migrants, remember that you are an international student and no matter how much you love your new country of study, you may at certain times visit your native country, so your ideal answer is this situation could be.
+If you truly love your country and your family, then there is a high chance that you would travel back home at least once, economic migrants often never consider travelling back home, though it is not all applicants that are economic migrants, remember that you are an international student and no matter how much you love your new country of study, you may at certain times visit your native country, so your ideal answer is this situation could be.

 “I will at certain times visit my extended family, I love to travel and will most certainly consider traveling back home once a year”